Skip to content

 }

-• Bridge tools — Use screenshot to visually verify spatial placement, run + camera for runtime inspection
+• Bridge tools: Use godotiq_screenshot to visually verify spatial placement, godotiq_run + godotiq_camera for runtime inspection

-• Flow tracingtrace_flow can follow navigation-related signals and scripts
+• Flow tracing: godotiq_trace_flow can follow navigation-related signals and scripts